 The official language of Qatar is Arabic.
-English is widely spoken and understood, as well as other languages in the hospitality industry.
+English is the most widely spoken foreign language and sign language was officially recognized in 2001.